BitBagCommerce/SyliusImojePlugin/doc/installation.md

          - bitbag_ing
 ```

-6. Copy Sylius templates overridden by plug-in to your templates directory (`templates/bundles/`):
+6. Copy Sylius templates overridden by the plug-in to your templates directory (`templates/bundles/`):

 ```
 mkdir -p templates/bundles/SyliusAdminBundle/